hackanoho/hackanoho.github.io/index.md

 ## Contact

-If you would like to register to attend or have any questions, contact David Welch [david.welch@auckland.ac.nz](mailto:david.welch@auckland.ac.nz) or Daniel Wilson [daniel.wilson@auckland.ac.nz](mailto:daniel.wilson@auckland.ac.nz)
+If you have any questions about the hackanoho that we have run or possible future events, contact David Welch [david.welch@auckland.ac.nz](mailto:david.welch@auckland.ac.nz) or Daniel Wilson [daniel.wilson@auckland.ac.nz](mailto:daniel.wilson@auckland.ac.nz)

-We look forward to seeing you there!
+We look forward to hearing from you!